ChinchilaDeCodigo/Nu-Metal-Pose-Random-Image-Detector/README.md

 6.  **Pick Random Image:** A state-locking mechanism (`pose_detected_previously`) ensures that a new random image is chosen from your folder *only on the first frame* the pose is detected (this prevents the image from flickering randomly).
 7.  **Overlay Image:** The chosen image is "pasted" onto the main video frame using `cv2` (OpenCV), correctly handling transparency.
 8.  **Display:** The final, modified frame is shown to the user.
+9. **Audio:** Every chosen imagem has one audio to play when is shown using Pygame library.

 ---